Efficient Monte Carlo for high excursions of Gaussian random fields: A FPRAS for H older continuous Gaussian fields A FPRAS for Holder continuous Gaussian fields

-The previous result translates a question that involves the conditional distribution of $\max_{t\in T}f\left( t\right) $ near $b$ into a question involving the tail distribution of $\max_{t\in T}f\left( t\right) $.
-The next result then provides a bound on this tail distribution.
+The previous result translates a question that involves the conditional distribution of $\max_{t\in T}f( t) $ near $b$ into a question involving the tail distribution of $\max_{t\in T}f( t) $.
+The next result then provides a bound on this tail distribution. \begin{lemma} For each $v>0$ there exists a constant $C(v)\in (0,\infty)$ (possibly depending on $v>0$ but otherwise independent of $b$) so that such that